tsaohsiuwei/Android-App/README.md

-First Android App --
+# First Android App
-Platform that matches people with specific skills to those who are seeking for help.
-Capstone design project.
+Map-based platform that matches people with specific skills to those who are seeking for help.